mwllgr/fhem-waterkotte-resuemat-cd4/README.md

 Check out [examples.md](/examples.md) to find some snippets for attributes and notifies.

 ## Protocol analysis
+Protocol description reverse engineered and found in docs for "MOS protocol" by "Mühlhaus Prozessleittechnik GmbH".

 By sending hexadecimal strings (**without the spaces**) to the serial interface of the control unit you can receive a response with some hexadecimal data.

 Please note: If the control unit doesn't respond, try sending "AT" and a carriage return: